Varun-Chakraborty/compiler/README.md

         </tr>
     </table>

-- **NOTE:** For instructions accept 3 operands, if you noticed can also accept 2 operands, the assembler will automatically expand it.
+- **NOTE:** Some instructions that accept 3 operands can also be written with 2.
+The assembler automatically expands them.

 **Operands**
 - R: Register